Gnosder/Gaming/HeroesHomebrews.md

 - Make adjustments
 - Choose equipment

+Point Buy
+Health: Wounds 6, Vitality 6
+Defenses: 8 points between all 4
+    None can start higher than 4
+Skills: 24 active skill points, 8 knowledge skill points
+    Skill groups level first until 4
+    Then each skill individually.
+Specialize available at 7 (total) Specializeations grant +2 for 1 point
+Features:
+    3 points to spend

+At each level:

+- +6 vitality
+- +1 defense
+- +8 skills, +2 knowledge
+- +2 features

 <!-- Lineages -->
 # Chatper 5: Lineages

+Standard Fanasy fare.
+Elf
+Dwarf
+Human
+Halfling
+Gnome

 <!-- Archtypes -->
 # Chapter 6: Archtypes

+Prebundled character builds.

 ## Fighter

+### Knight
+Sword and board, heavy armor fighter.
+High defense from armor.

+Equipment: Arming Sword, Heater Sheild, Plate Armor
+Wounds: 6    Vitality: 9
+Defense: 7   Reflex: 1    Fort: 3     Will: 1
+Skills:
+Features: Fighting Style (Defensive), Second Wind, Title(Knight "Ser/Dame"), Conditioned Arming Sword Damage 1 AP 0, Versitile
+Heater Shield +1 Defense, +1 Reflex vs breath
+Plate Armor +2 Defense, DR/3

+### Dervish
+Equipment: Scimitar, Chain Armor
+Wounds:     Vitality:
+Defense:    Reflex:     Fort:      Will:
+Skills:
+Features: Fighting Style (Dualing), Action Surge, Combat Expertise
+### Wanderer

 ## Mage

+### Warlock
+Equipment: Rapier, Leather Clothing
+Wounds:     Vitality:
+Defense:    Reflex:     Fort:      Will:
+Skills:
+Features: Spellcasting(Pact Arcane), Contract(Discord), Boon(Infernal Presence), Cantrips, 1st Circle, Boon(Chaotic Dispersion)

+### Sorcerer

+### Bard

 ## Priest

+### Cleric

+### Paladin

+### Druid

+### Warden

 ## Rouge

+### Bard

+### Ranger

+### Theif

 <!-- Featuers and Talents -->
 # Chapter 7: Features and Talents

+Each feature costs 1 talent point (unless otherwise specified).
+You must meet all prerequisites listed.
+If a talent has augments you must have the talent.

-Rage
+## Rage

-Increases attack, damage and, grants vitality regeneration at the cost of 'higher mental functions' Endless Rage - Increases vitality regeneration
+Increases attack, damage and, grants vitality regeneration at the cost of 'higher mental functions' +2 attack and 2 vitality regeneration per round.
+Rage lasts up to 1 minute and cannot be used if Vitality is at 0.
+Rage ends if vitality reaches 0

+### Endless Rage

+Increases vitality regeneration to 4/round.

+### Raging Response

+When you take damage you add it to your next attack roll so long as it is your next action

+### Mindless Rage

+Grants immunity to charm and fear while raging

+### Frenzy

-Raging Response - Add damage taken to next attack Mindless Rage - Grants immunity to charm and fear Frenzy - Instead of regenerating vitality you may make an extra attack instead
+Instead of regenerating vitality you may make an extra attack instead

+### Bloody Rage

+Your rage doesn't end if you reach 0 vitality.

+### Deathless Rage (2 points, must have at least 2 augments)

+If your wounds are reduced to 0, you may remain concious and continue fighting.
+If you do, make death saves as usual, record the results.
+When your rage ends, you suffer the results of your failed death saves (i.e. you die).
+If you ever take damage equal to or greater than your total wounds you die immediately (massive damage).

-Teamwork
+## Teamwork

 Increase bonuses from aid another or flanking.

-Unarmored Defense
+## Unarmored Defense

-Choose 1 of Reflexes, Body, or Resolve.
+Choose 1 of Reflex, Fort, or will.
 While not wearing armor you add the chosen attribute to your defense in its place.
 This talent can be augmented to add a second attribute to defense at the cost of negating any magical armor bonuses.

-Extra Attacks
+## Extra Attacks

-Can take multiple times
+When you make an attack, you can make a second one at a -2 penalty.

+### Flurry Attack
+You can make up to 4 extra attacks at an increases penalty -2/4/6/8.

+### Whirlwind Attack
+You can make a sweeping attack against all nearby foes.
+Make a single attack with a -2 penalty and apply the results to each target.

+### Spell Attack

-Spell Attack: Can replace one attack with a spell cast.
+Can replace one attack with a spell cast with the stanard penalty for the extra attack.
 May only cast one spell a turn this way.

-Fast Movement
+## Fast Movement

+Increase your base movement speed by 10ft.
+This talent can be taken up to 3 times.

-Uncanny Instinct
+## Uncanny Instinct

-Gain advantage on your intiative rolls and, if you cannot be surprised
+Gain advantage on your intiative rolls and you cannot be surprised

-Brutal Critical
+## Brutal Critical

-Increases critical damage or range.
-Can be taken multiple times.
+You score a critical hit on a natural 18+ and you deal your damage to both Vitality and Wounds.

-Jack of All Trades
+## Jack of All Trades
-Choose one:

-1) You may use your aptitude in place of co-ordination or presence for active skills, but they cost more to increase.
-2) Knowledge skills you don't have are treated as having 2 ranks, but you cannot specilize in knowledge skills at level 4.

-Magic
+You treat any skill you do not have as if you had 2 ranks in it.
+You may specialize in skills.

+## Spell Casting

-Gain the ability to cast spells.
+You gain the ability to cast spells.
 You gain the talents Cantrips and 1st Circle Spells as well as 1 other spell casting augment of your choice.
 In additon you must choose one of the following power sources for you magic:

 - Your power is granted to you from the divine, be it nature or a God.
 You gain 1 blessing and 1 anathma from chapter 9.
 - Your power is inate, originating from a powerful or immortal ancestor.
 You must choose a bloodline from chapter 9.